By Paola Pascual on Mar 7, 2023 8:15:00 AM

 - If we run the work through the software, it will save us a great amount of time.
 To make sure there are no errors, we will test it manually.
 This way, we will have most of the work done automatically, but the human factor will be there to make sure everything is correct.

-Now, look at all the points in this article, from 1 to 8.
+Go back to all the tips.
 What is the one thing that all the headings have in common?
-What they all have in common is that there is always a benefit, a reason, a consequence that will happen if you follow my advice:
+Notice that all the headings include a benefit, a reason, and a consequence that will happen if you follow such advice:

 - Captivate your audience by giving them only what they need to know

 - Make your point clear with ‘special’ repetition (and win any argument)

 - Classify your concepts and guide your listener